amirzcheek/RESTful_API/README.md

 "http://localhost:3000/quotes" -> Get quote of the day button - outputs the quote of the day on each request
                                 Get random quote button - outputs a random quote on each request

+On the server

+Overall info of the project:

-Unauthorized users can access -> authorized users can access ->
+you can create or login to existing user, to logout navigate to profile in navbar and press "Logout" Unauthorized users can access -> Main, Login and Register pages authorized users can access -> Main, Weather, Advice, Quote APIs, Profile

 admin user:
 username: amirkhan